pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 An object (key-value map) for client apps to store additional data about the containing item (channel, event, etc.), such as a color, a reference to an associated icon, or other app-specific metadata.

+### Adding, updating and removing client data

-When the containing item is updated, additional data fields can be added, updated and removed as follows (fields you don't specify in the update are left untouched):
+When the containing item is updated, additional data fields can be added, updated and removed as follows:

 - To add or update a field, just set its value; for example: `{ "clientData": { "keyToAddOrUpdate": "value"}}`
 - To delete a field, set its value to `null`; for example: `{ "clientData": { "keyToDelete": null}}`

+Fields you don't specify in the update are left untouched.

+### Naming convention

 The convention is that each app names the keys it uses with an `"{app-id}_"` prefix.
 For example, an app named "Riki" would store its data in fields such as `"riki_key": "(some value)"`.

-TODO: "commonly used client data directory" to help data reuse.

 ## <a id="data-structure-error"></a>Error